gjmcn/atomic-agents-vis/docs/README.md

 * If `actorTextRotate` is `true`, an actor's text is rotated with the actor's shape/sprite.
 If `actorTextRotate` is `false`, the text is not rotated even if the agent's shape/sprite is.

-* If `actorFontScale` is `true`, the unit of `actorFontSize` is the radius of the actor rather than a pixel.
-Note that if actors' radii are updated during the simulation and `actorFontScale` is `true`, the text and letter spacing will only scale with the actors if `updateFontSize` is `true` and `actorFontSize` is a function &mdash; even if it is just a 'constant function', such as `actorFontSize: ac => 0.5` (i.e. the font size is half the radius).
+* By default, an actor's text automatically scales with the actor's sprite &mdash; preserving the text-to-sprite scale ratio from when the text was first added.
+To prevent this automatic scaling, actor font size must be updated: `updateFontSize: true` and e.g. `actorFontSize: ac => 16`.

+Other notes on text:

+* If the size of a sprite's texture changes during the simulation (e.g. images of different sizes are used for the same sprite), font sizes for the relevant agent type(s) should be updated &mdash; e.g. `updateFontSize: true, zoneFontSize: ac => 16`.

 * Text automatically wraps in squares and zones to keep the text width (plus padding) less than the width of the square/zone.
 In actors, text is wrapped to keep its width less than the `actorTextMaxWidth` of the actor.
+Use `'\n'` characters in text for explicit line breaks.

-?> Note: if an agent's text is `null`, `undefined` or an empty string, no text is shown.
+* If an agent's text is `null`, `undefined` or an empty string, no text is shown &mdash; and since a text object is only added to a sprite when it is first required, no text object is added.

-?> Use `'\n'` characters in text for explicit line breaks.

 ## Particles